For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Declutter, Deep Clean, & Landscape

 Decluttering is therapeutic and necessary for selling your home.
 Remove all of your personal photos and make your house look like someone could move in tomorrow.
-Pretend that you have already sold it and it's not yours anymore.
+Pretend you have already sold it, and it's not yours anymore.
 Deep clean windows, baseboards, ceiling fans, stairs, handrails, cabinets, garages, and any area that accumulates dirt.

 Change Out Old Fixtures